What Does The Ram Extended Warranty Cover?

-Ram’s extended warranty, like Ram’s factory warranty, is offered through Mopar®.
+The Ram extended warranty, like Ram’s factory warranty, is offered through Mopar®.
 Mopar is the parts and service division of Fiat Chrysler Automobiles (FCA), the parent company of Ram.
-You can purchase Mopar Vehicle Protection plans for both new and pre-owned Ram vehicles.
+You can purchase Mopar vehicle protection plans for both new and pre-owned Ram vehicles.

 Qualifications for each type of Ram extended warranty plan are as follows:

-- New Vehicle Plans: Vehicle must be within 36 months and 36,000 miles of the original in-service date.
-Expect to pay a surcharge after 1 year and 12,000 miles.
+- New vehicle plans: Vehicle must be within three years and 36,000 miles of the original in-service date.
+Expect to pay a surcharge after one year and 12,000 miles.

 Additional Perks To Ram Extended Warranties